ReisCodes/tech221-aws/README.md

 ![](push_to_github.png)

-Once our keys have been set up, we can create a git repo locally, adding and committing a README to it. we can then use a SSH connection to push this to our repository on GitHub.
+Once our keys have been set up, we can create a git repo locally, adding and committing a README to it. we can then use an SSH connection to push this to our repository on GitHub.

 #### Extra Changing back to HTTPS